LASIK Night Vision: A Comprehensive Guide

 FYI—we’re located just outside Washington DC, so if you’re Googling “LASIK eye surgery near me,” we’re your closest high-tech option that won’t make your wallet cry.

-LASIK Recovery: What to Expect (Spoiler: Netflix Marathons Are Encouraged)
+LASIK Recovery: what to Expect (Spoiler: Netflix Marathons Are Encouraged)

 LASIK recovery is famously quick, but let’s set realistic expectations: